thefirehacker/TimeCapsule-SLM/Temp-Delete/logs.md

 useOllamaConnection.useCallback[generateContent] @ useOllamaConnection.ts:416
 makeMasterLLMDecision @ Orchestrator.ts:313
 masterLLMOrchestration @ Orchestrator.ts:165
-Orchestrator.ts:316 🧠 Master LLM Decision Response (1623 chars): <think>
+Orchestrator.ts:316 🧠 Master LLM Decision Response (1514 chars): <think>
 Okay, let's see.
-The user wants to know the best project by Rutwik.
-They've provided a bunch of available documents, and I need to figure out which tool to call next.
+The user is asking for the best project by Rutwik, and I need to figure out which tool to call next.

-First, the available documents are 9 chunks.
-The previous tools used DataInspector, PlanningAgent, PatternGenerator, Extractor, and Synthesizer.
-The last agent called was Synthesizer, so that's already done.
-The user's goal is to find out the best project by Rutwik, which probably relates to extracting data or creating pat...
+First, I remember that the available tools are DataInspector, PlanningAgent, PatternGenerator, Extractor, WebSearchAgent, and Synthesizer.
+The previous steps have already done some of these.
+The user's query is about finding the best project by Rutwik, which is related to data extraction or analysis.

+Looking at the execution plan, which is active, and validated, all 3 ...
-Orchestrator.ts:534 🔍 PARSING DEBUG: Full response (1623 chars): <think>
+Orchestrator.ts:534 🔍 PARSING DEBUG: Full response (1514 chars): <think>
 Okay, let's see.
-The user wants to know the best project by Rutwik.
-They've provided a bunch of available documents, and I need to figure out which tool to call next.
+The user is asking for the best project by Rutwik, and I need to figure out which tool to call next.

-First, the available documents are 9 chunks.
-The previous tools used DataInspector, PlanningAgent, PatternGenerator, Extractor, and Synthesizer.
-The last agent called was Synthesizer, so that's already done.
-The user's goal is to find out the best project by Rutwik, which probably relates to extracting data or creating patterns.
+First, I remember that the available tools are DataInspector, PlanningAgent, PatternGenerator, Extractor, WebSearchAgent, and Synthesizer.
+The previous steps have already done some of these.
+The user's query is about finding the best project by Rutwik, which is related to data extraction or analysis.

-The current data available includes 4 patterns generated by PatternGenerator.
-The Extraction step is already completed, so maybe the next step is to use the Synthesizer to create the answer from the data.
-Since the user's query is about the best project, and the data is already in place, the...
+Looking at the execution plan, which is active, and validated, all 3 planned steps have been executed.
+The next goal is to answer the query.
+Since the answer is already provided by Synthesizer, maybe I need to check if there's anything else.

+Wait, the user's query is a direct request, so maybe the answer is already there.
+But the Synthesizer is called, so maybe the ...
 Orchestrator.ts:547 🎯 PARSED ACTION (FIRST): CALL_TOOL
 Orchestrator.ts:550 🎯 PARSED TOOL_NAME (FIRST): Synthesizer
 Orchestrator.ts:559 ✅ PRIMARY DECISION FOUND - stopping parse to avoid overwriting with future steps